 First Data signs deal with New York Mets In recognition of our nation’s veterans, First Data (FDC) is proud to partner with the New York Mets and sponsor the “Veteran of the Game” for all regular season home games in 2016.
 During each game at Citi Field, a New York Mets player will present the “Veteran of the Game” with an American flag that flew over Citi Field while Citi Vision plays a segment showcasing the soldier's achievements while serving in the military.

-First Data sponsors Atlanta Symphony Orchestra Acuity Brands, Inc.Alston & BirdAGL ResourcesCelebrity CruisesEquifaxThe Home Depot FoundationInvescoGenuine Parts CompanyGeorgia Natural GasGeorgia PowerKing & SpaldingNCR FoundationNewell RubbermaidMueller Water ProductsPorsche Cars North AmericaPublix Super Market CharitiesRockTenn CompanyRyder Systems, Inc. SunTrust BankSutherland Asbill & Brennan LLPThe UPS Foundation
+First Data signs deal with Atlanta Symphony Orchestra Acuity Brands, Inc.Alston & BirdAGL ResourcesCelebrity CruisesEquifaxThe Home Depot FoundationInvescoGenuine Parts CompanyGeorgia Natural GasGeorgia PowerKing & SpaldingNCR FoundationNewell RubbermaidMueller Water ProductsPorsche Cars North AmericaPublix Super Market CharitiesRockTenn CompanyRyder Systems, Inc. SunTrust BankSutherland Asbill & Brennan LLPThe UPS Foundation